Nasal septum deviation: Signs and symptoms

 The nasal septum is the bone and cartilage in the nose that separates the nasal cavity into the two nostrils.
 The cartilage is called the quadrangular cartilage and the bones comprising the septum include the maxillary crest, vomer, and the perpendicular plate of the ethmoid.
 Normally, the septum lies centrally, and thus the nasal passages are symmetrical.
 A deviated septum is an abnormal condition in which the top of the cartilaginous ridge leans to the left or the right, causing obstruction of the affected nasal passage.

 It is common for nasal septa to depart from the exact centerline; the septum is only considered deviated if the shift is substantial or causes problems.
 By itself, a deviated septum can go undetected for years and thus be without any need for correction.

-Symptoms of a deviated septum include infections of the sinus and sleep apnea, snoring, repetitive sneezing, facial pain, nosebleeds, mouth breathing, difficulty with breathing and mild to severe loss of the ability to smell.
+Symptoms of a deviated septum include infections of the sinus and sleep apnea, snoring, repetitive sneezing, facial pain, nosebleeds, mouth breathing, difficulty with breathing, mild to severe loss of the ability to smell, and possibly headaches.
 Only more severe cases of a deviated septum will cause symptoms of difficulty breathing and require treatment.

 Causes

 It is most frequently caused by impact trauma, such as by a blow to the face.
 It can also be a congenital disorder, caused by compression of the nose during childbirth.
-Deviated septum is associated with genetic connective tissue disorders such as Marfan syndrome, Homocystinuria and Ehlers–Danlos syndrome.
+Deviated septum is associated with genetic connective tissue disorders such as Marfan syndrome, homocystinuria and Ehlers–Danlos syndrome.